-What is Full Form of TIN?
+What is the Full Form of TIN?

 The full form of TIN is Taxpayer Identification Number.
-The TIN refers to the unique combinations of the number of nine digits allotted by the government of the country to their taxpayers be it individual, business entity or any other person depending on the rules of the country for the purpose of identification of that person in administering the tax laws.
+The TIN refers to the unique combinations of the number of nine digits allotted by the government of the country to their taxpayers, be it individual, business entity, or any other person depending on the rules of the country for the purpose of identification of that person in administering the tax laws.

 Types of TIN